Anyone who owns a Labrador Retriever knows the trials and tribulations of vigorous chewing.

 If your dog chews through the green rubber and the red becomes visible, the toy’s structural integrity has been compromised and it’s no longer safe.

-Since the manufacturers of the GoughNut designed it to guarantee safety, if your Lab chews through the green rubber to the red, you can return the toy for a replacement, or simply throw it away.
+Since the manufacturers of the GoughNut designed it to guarantee safety, when your Lab chews through the green rubber to the red, you can return the toy for a replacement.

-Made of ultra-tough, indestructible rubber, these toys are designed to withstand hours of fun.
+Made of ultra-tough materials, these toys are designed to withstand hours of fun.

 Why Chuckit Toys Make Great Chew Toys